harness/developer-hub/docs/service-reliability-management/monitored-service/health-source/azurelogs.md

 #### Define a query

-1. In the **Resource ID / Workspace Id** field, enter the Azure Resource ID or Workspace ID you wish to target.
+1. In **Resource Id / Workspace Id**, enter the Azure Resource Id or Workspace Id you want to target.
 2. In the **Query** field, enter the log query and select **Run Query** to execute it.
 This displays a sample record in the **Records** field, allowing you to confirm the accuracy of the query you've constructed.
 3. In the **Field Mapping** section, select the **Service Instance Identifier** to display the logs, and then select **Get sample log messages**.
 Sample logs are displayed that help you verify if the query you built is correct.